 - Andrew Anstey (b 1861);

 - Job [Joseph] Anstey (b 25 February 1864 in Black Tickle.
 He married Elizabeth Perry in 1887 in Cottle’s Island (aka Cottlesville) and they had a daughter Isabella Sarah Anstey (b 1889).
-Elizabeth (wife) must have died because Job remarried Annie Elizabeth Curtis in South Side in 1892 having children Arthur John Anstey (b 1893, married Bessie M. Mores in 1917 in Cottle’s Island, witness was Eli Anstey); Ettie Anstey (b 1894, probably married George Bragg in Lewisporte in 1917); Frank Anstey (b 1895 – an Anstey Hero, see below); and Hilda Beatrice Anstey (b 1902, known as Beatrice, living in Lewisporte with her mother in the 1921 Census).
+Elizabeth (wife) must have died because Job remarried Annie Elizabeth Curtis in South Side in 1892 having children Arthur John Anstey (b 1893, probably living in Cottle’s Island in c1911 – he married Bessie M. Mores in 1917 in Cottle’s Island, witness was Eli Anstey); Ettie Anstey (b 1894, probably living in Cottle’s Island in c1911 – she probably married George Bragg in Lewisporte in 1917); Frank Anstey (b 1895 – an Anstey Hero, see below); and Hilda Beatrice Anstey (b 1902, known as Beatrice, living in Lewisporte with her mother (probably in c1911 and) in the 1921 Census).
 Job Anstey and family were living at Cottlesville in 1889 and still there in 1896.
 Job Anstey died on 25 October 1902 at Cottle’s Island (he drowned in Blackhead Cove, Cottlesville possibly falling “right off the wharf at his house“), so his widow Annie Elizabeth remarried William Henry Freake, also in 1902 and went to live in Lewisporte by the 1921 Census);

 - Martha Anstey (b 1870); and